agu3rra/devsecops-workshop/docs/readme.md

 1. Issue with Terraform latest `azurerm` plugin.
 ANS.: Using version 3.55.0.
 It's been quite tedious to quickly change provider version.
 I can't explain why newer versions fail to be able to register with Azure.
 One can disable registration, but I just avoided doing that as it seems it can mess up my Azure thingy.
 1. Difficulty enabling the VM extension required to attach VM to Azure Analytics Workspace.
 ANS.: further reading into Azure Monitoring Agent docs and enablement of public IP to VM to be able to SSH into it.
 1. Blob storage in Azure allowed `anonymous` access when visiting the Portal UI despite the fact I had explictly set it to `private` mode.
 I found this setting had been overriden by the storage account config.
 That fixed the issue.
+1. ~~Bumps on the road found between `Standard` and `Premium` features in Azure resources.
+E.g.: vault role assignment for managed identities.~~.
+I was looking at the wrong menu (Azure Portal UI can be deceiving).

 ## Insights
 - Network Security Groups used from the get go in Azure grant you default security settings.
 E.g.: I wasn't able to SSH into my VM even after I exposed it via a publicly accessible IP address.
 Only by adding my local PC to the list of security rules, I was able to do that.
 - running `grep . /sys/devices/system/cpu/vulnerabilities/*` will give me an output of vulnerable vs. mitigated OS level vulnerabilities.
 I wonder if these would show in Azure Security Monitor somewhere.
 - For some reason I was only able to install AMA on Azure when providing major and minor version of the extension (e.g.: 1.29 instead of 1.29.4).
 - Terraform is great, but the way it works it allows a lot of configuration parameters to be ommited which causes them to be set to default values within Azure.
 I understand this adds a lot of flexibility, but then we have an incomplete picture of what a resource looks like when reviwing the corresponding terraform file that provisioned it.
+- One can SSH into a VM and access to log type files listed at [MS data-collection-syslog](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/data-collection-syslog).

 ## To do's:
 - TODO: [Docs on storage accounts](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account) indicate that we can apply `network_rules` to allow list specific public IP's.
 - TODO: public_network_access_enabled = true revisit this for `azurerm_monitor_data_collection_endpoint`.
 - TODO: potential failure: f4a01be1-2c31-422b-bbef-78e86da34134.ods.opinsights.azure.com is not pinging even after NSG update.
 - TODO: Use service tags to update NSG rules that allow the VM to talk to Azure Monitor as [here](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-data-collection-endpoint).
+- TODO: how frequent is the data collection service sending data to its services?

 ## Security
 - restrict VNET access via NSG.